 Connecting with others who are going through similar situations may help you ease and manage stress.
 Ask your health care team if there are any pulmonary hypertension support groups in your area.

 Preparing for an appointment

 If you think that you might have or be at risk of pulmonary hypertension, make an appointment for a health checkup.

 There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
 Here's some information to help you get ready for your appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as fill out forms or restrict your diet.
-For some imaging tests, for example, you might need to fast for a period of time beforehand.
+When you make your appointment, ask if there is anything you need to do before your checkup.
+For example, you might be told not to eat or drink before some medical tests.

-- Write down any symptoms you're experiencing, including any that might seem unrelated to pulmonary hypertension.
-Try to recall when they began.
-Be specific, such as days, weeks, months, and avoid vague terms such as "some time ago."
+- Write down any symptoms you're having, including any that might seem unrelated to pulmonary hypertension.
+Try to remember when they began.
+Be specific, such as days, weeks and months.

 - What is likely causing my symptoms or condition?